 When remotely hosted, Analyzer uses Identity Manager's Remote Loader to access a remotely hosted application driver.
-For more information about the Remote Loader, see the Analyzer 4.0.1 for Identity Manager Administration Guide (http://www.novell.com/documentation/idm40/analyzer_admin/data/bookinfo.html).
+For more information about the Remote Loader, see Configuring the Remote Loader in the Setup Guide.

 When connecting to a driver remotely, select Enable SSL to encrypt remote loader communications.
 You can select the self-signed default certificate, or specify an existing certificate.
 Either way, make sure the same certificate is installed on the Remote Loader server for the secure communications to work.
-For more information about secure connections with the Remote Loader, see "Creating a Secure Connection" in the Analyzer 4.0.1 for Identity Manager Administration Guide (http://www.novell.com/documentation/idm40/analyzer_admin/data/bookinfo.html).
+For more information about secure connections with the Remote Loader, see Configuring the Remote Loader in the Setup Guide.